gzguevara/gzguevara/README.md

   <td> <p align="center">
     Calculator of Geometric Shapes
   </p> </td>
   <td>This program calculates varibales like volume, area of several geometric shapes.
-It is fully based on OOP and shows that I understand the principals of OOP.</td>
+I wrote this program in my programming class.
+It is fully based on OOP.</td>
   <td><a href = "https://github.com/gzguevara/Complete-Programs/tree/master/CalculatorGrometricsFroms">Code</a></td>
 </tr>